Hamburger Helper

-This meal is ready in 30 minutes and perfect for busy weeknights or when you feel under the weather.
+This meal is ready in 30 minutes and is perfect for busy weeknights or when you’re feeling under the weather.

 I used to have Hamburger Helper when I was younger, and it always brings back happy memories.
 So, I decided to recreate an even better version from scratch!
 My kids have never had it before, but I think they will enjoy it.

 We love making one-pot meals on busy weeknights because it’s less of a hassle during and after cooking.
-One-pot dinners typically have some starch, protein, and vegetables combined in a delicious and comfortable meal.
+One-pot dinners typically combine starch, protein, and vegetables into a delicious and comforting meal.

 This dish is comfort food: it’s warm, hearty, and only requires a few ingredients that you likely already have on hand.
 Best of all, it’ll be ready in just 30 minutes!